Pistol Mitralieră model 1963/1965

 The Pistol Mitralieră model 1963/1965 (abbreviated PM md.
 63 or simply md.
-63) is a Romanian 7.62×39mm assault rifle.
+63) also known as MD-63, is a Romanian 7.62×39mm assault rifle.
 Developed in the late 1950s, the PM md.
 63 was a derivative of the Soviet AKM produced under license.
 It was the standard-issue infantry weapon of the Army of the Socialist Republic of Romania until the late 1980s, after which it was gradually superseded by the Pușcă Automată model 1986, a derivative of the Soviet AK-74.

 Beginning in 1965, Romania also produced the Pistol Mitralieră model 1965 (abbreviated PM md.
 65 or simply md.
 65), which is an md.
 63 with a folding stock.

 History

 Development

 During the late 1950s, the standard service rifle of the Romanian Army was the Soviet AK-47, as well as a variant of the same weapon with a folding stock, the AKS.
 Around the same period, however, the Soviet Union developed the AKM, an improved AK-47 design which utilized a stamped metal receiver and was cheaper to produce.
 With Soviet assistance, the Romanian government launched a program to manufacture a domestic AK rifle patterned directly after the AKM.
 The new weapon was to replace the AK-47 in Romanian service and was designated Pistol Mitralieră.
 The first production model appeared in 1963 and was designated Pistol Mitralieră model 1963 (PM md.
 63).
 PM md.
 63s produced for export were designated AIM md.
 63. A semi-automatic variant of the PM md.
 63 was produced solely for issue to the Patriotic Guards, a state militia; these were marked with a large "G" on either side of the trunnion.
 The PM md.
-63 was initially indistinguishable from the Soviet AKM; however, during the mid 1960s a laminated wooden foregrip was added to the design.
+63 was initially indistinguishable from the Soviet AKM; however, during the mid-1960s a laminated wooden foregrip was added to the design.
 This was to allow Romanian riflemen to control the weapon's vertical muzzle climb during fully automatic fire.
 For the duration of its service life, the PM md.
 63 and its derivatives were primarily produced at the Cugir Arms Factory in Alba County.
 Beginning in the 1970s, some production was also outsourced to Uzina Mecanică Sadu in Gorj County.